Configuration Reference

 - Copy the example:

-- Edit values as needed for your deployment
+cp etc/defaults/config.defaults.yaml etc/config.yaml - Edit values as needed for your deployment

 - Most common settings can be overridden with environment variables

-View the complete configuration file: config.example.yaml
+View the complete configuration file: config.defaults.yaml

 Key Configuration Sections